Apply for Housing Benefit and Council Tax Reduction now

 How much Housing Benefit may I get?

-Use our Benefits Calculator to work out how much Housing Benefit and / or Council Tax Reduction you may be able to get.
+Social landlord: if you rent from a Social Landlord (like InCommunities) use our Benefits Calculator to work out how much Housing Benefit and / or Council Tax Reduction you may be able to get.

 How much Council Tax Reduction may I get?